In Exercises 5–10, find an equation for the tangent line to the c... | Channels for Pearson+

 Derivatives

-The point-slope form of a line equation is used to write the equation of a tangent line once the slope is known.
-It is expressed as y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is a point on the line.
-This form is particularly useful for constructing the tangent line equation using the slope from the derivative and the given point.
+The point-slope form is a method for writing the equation of a line when you know a point on the line and its slope.
+It is expressed as y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is the point.
+Using the slope from the derivative and the point (-1, 3), you can find the equation of the tangent line.

 Recommended video: